-If you make these mashed potatoes please let us know in the comments below, snap a photo and tag it with #VeggieSociety on Instagram, it always makes me happy to see your creations ~ Florentina Xo’s
+P.S.If you make this recipe please let me know in the comments below, snap a photo and tag it with #VeggieSociety on Instagram, it always makes me happy to see your creations ~ Florentina Xo’s

 Avocado Mashed Potatoes

 The best vegan mashed potatoes made with olive oil and creamy avocados!Print Recipe

 - 2 lb yukon gold potatoes - cut into 1 inch cubes